bitcraze/crazyflie-firmware/docs/functional-areas/crtp/index.md

 ---
-title: Communication with the Crazyflie
+title: CRTP - Communication with the Crazyflie
 page_id: ctrp_index
 ---